Guitar…check. Audio interface…check. Computer…check.

-Moving back to the free guitar VST plugins there are vast libraries to explore.
+Moving back to the FREE element of these guitar VST plugins, we know that there are vast libraries to explore.
 Unfortunately, this can make it all the more daunting to find one that you can get stuck into.
 Therefore, we’ve picked some that we hope will get you up and running in no time.

 What does VST mean?

-Using your DAW of choice or standalone VST hosting software such as Cantabile Lite or VSTHost, you can load up a graphical user interface (GUI) representation of the plugin and tinker with settings.
+Using your digital audio workstation (DAW) of choice or standalone VST-hosting software such as Cantabile Lite or VSTHost, you can load up a graphical user interface (GUI) representation of the plugin and tinker with settings.
 With such a competitive market across both commercial and non-commercial VSTs, the standard of quality is high.
 Naturally, the beefier the plugin then the greater the computer processing power that you’re going to need to minimise latency.
 Unless you’re planning on crafting your magnum opus with unlimited tracks that all require unique plugins to establish your sonic masterpiece, you should be fine.

 Moving away from the industry heavyweights we find non-commercial products such as the remarkable SimulAnalog Guitar Suite.
 Conceived as part of an academic research project and applied to musical instrument gear, we guitarists reap the benefits.
 Hooray!
 There are simulations of time-tested classics here from BOSS, Ibanez, Fender, Marshall, Univox and Oberheim.
 Memory requirements are minimal, and the audio quality is astonishing considering this is completely free.
 Check out the samples via the link provided and remember – it’s free!